averjee/drdoctor/README.md

-# Dr Doctor Technical Challenge Overview
+# DrDoctor Technical Challenge Overview

 This SPA was developed in Vue and styled with Bootstrap.